-In short, NYA is successful because it is focused exclusively on the north.
+NYA is successful and very effective because it is focused exclusively on the north.
 NYA was created by northerners to address specific northern issues and enhance the opportunities for northern youth.
 By being focused on the unique needs of the north and its people, NYA’s programs are the best opportunity for northern youth to achieve success and reach their potential, becoming the future leaders in their communities and territories.

 NYA meets a growing imperative for initiatives that enhance the confidence and worldview of northern youth.
-There are many leadership opportunities at the community, territorial, national, and international level that exist in both the public and private sectors for northerners to assume.
 Our program is designed to encourage and enable youth to grow into and seize these opportunities.
 Many northern communities and their youth face challenges associated with high percentages of school dropouts, suicide, drug and alcohol abuse, teenage pregnancy, and limited opportunities for travel.
 Having limited access to education and training options magnifies these challenges.
-Research has demonstrated that many successful northern youth share the common experience of travel and encountering life outside of their community for a period of time.
+Research has demonstrated that many successful northern youths share the common experience of travel and encountering life outside of their community for a period of time.
 It was on the basis of this research that a group of Northern educators came together to develop NYA.
 While there are other travel and exchange programs to which northern youth can apply, these programs often experience difficulties in recruiting and retaining northern youth because they are structured for youth living in the south.

 NYA is different.
 What had been lacking until the program’s creation was a significant and permanent education and leadership program specifically designed to meet the unique needs of northern youth.
 NYA considers the culture, language, school structure, family structure, and kinds of travel northern youth experience when designing and implementing its programming.
-It is NYA’s policy is to facilitate and ensure that each Participant creates a support network to help him/her complete the program requirements while they prepare to travel to either southern Canada or Internationally.
-Furthermore, NYA understands the challenges faced by northern youth when travelling outside their territory and operates week-long orientation and re-orientation sessions which every participant attends.
+We ensure that each Participant creates a support network to help him/her complete the program requirements while they prepare to travel to either southern Canada or Internationally.
+NYA understands the challenges faced by northern youth when travelling outside their territory and operates week-long orientation and re-orientation sessions which every participant attends.
 These sessions are specifically designed to address issues of culture shock, cross-cultural communication, cultural differences and homesickness that are unique to youth travelling with NYA.